Noble Kava and the Tudei Kava Controversy

 The presence of aerial parts can be detected if kava samples contain chlorophyll (detectable with a spectrometer).
 Kava powders with significant concentrations of aerial parts will also be much weaker (and often suspiciously cheaper) than pure root powders.

-Even though it is still unclear exactly how harmful tudei kavas are (and it is possible that they are not necessarily more dangerous than alcohol or popular painkillers), they are certainly capable of causing a number of undesirable side-effects (such as nausea, "kava hangover" or dermopathy) and certainly unstuiable for regular consumption.
+Even though it is still unclear exactly how harmful tudei kavas are (and it is possible that they are not necessarily more dangerous than alcohol or popular painkillers), they are certainly known for having less desirable effects than noble kava and can be considered as unstuiable for regular consumption.
 Similarily, while the exact risk of consuming kavas containing aerial parts of the plant is not yet established, their potentially harmful (or at the very least undersirable) effects are not disputed and both traditional and modern guidelines unequivically warn against their consumption.
 It is even more clear that moulded or otherwise contaminated kava is not only unpleasant but that it can present a health risk.
 In light of the above factors, kava enthusiast should try to avoid buying kava from uncertain sources and should pay more attention to the issues of kava purity and truth in advertising.

 An example of the Acetone Test.
 The results indicate: Noble kava on the extreme left, Tudei kava on the extreme right and mixed kava on its left (photo courtesy of Garry Stoner)

 A test performed on the kava plant leaves.
 The green color indicates the presence of chlorophyll that can only be found in the poisonous, aerial parts of the plant.
 It can be detected when even small amounts of the plant's aerial parts have been mixed with the roots. (photo courtesy of Chris Allen)